 In her presentation of the Medal, Billie Tsien said: “The Aga Khan Award has been a bridge connecting the world to the beauty and power of work done to serve Muslim populations.”
 She continued: “This award helps to elevate the quality of architecture, planning and landscape design by shedding light on exemplary work.
 And most importantly it affirms the power of architecture to create and to sustain a humane and beautiful world for all people.
 All people, all cultures, all faiths look to beauty as a profound source of both solace and joy.”

-In accepting the medal, His Highness remarked, “in thinking about the way societies live in the developing world, in the industrialized world, I came to a very simple conclusion: what is the art form that has the most important impact on every society, in every part of the world?
+In accepting the medal, His Highness remarked, “in thinking about the way societies live in the developing world, in the industrialised world, I came to a very simple conclusion: what is the art form that has the most important impact on every society, in every part of the world?
 And the answer is quite simply, architecture.
-“It’s a very important evening in my life because it’s a recognition of an art form that which I believe needs global recognition, needs global attention, needs the best brains that we can mobilize, to improve the human habitat for decades and decades ahead.
+“It’s a very important evening in my life because it’s a recognition of an art form which, I believe, needs global recognition, needs global attention, needs the best brains that we can mobilise, to improve the human habitat for decades and decades ahead.
 Thank you for this wonderful award,” he concluded.

 The dinner’s 330 guests included family of His Highness the Aga Khan: Princess Zahra Aga Khan, Prince Hussain Aga Khan, and Prince Aly Muhammad Aga Khan.
 Architects and designers in attendance included Henry N. Cobb, Peter Eisenman, Robert A.M.
 Stern, Rafael Viñoly, Amale Andraos, Annabelle Selldorf, Craig Dykers, Mohsen Mostafavi, and Tod Williams.
 Other attendees included sociologist Richard Sennett, photographer Iwan Baan, and critic and historian Kenneth Frampton.
-Renata Holod, Hasan-Uddin Khan, and Farrokh Derakhshani, the previous and current directors of the Aga Khan Award for Architecture also attended.
+Renata Holod and Hasan-Uddin Khan, previous Convenors, and Farrokh Derakhshani, current Director of the Aga Khan Award for Architecture also attended.

 Recent recipients of The Architectural League’s President’s Medal include Michael R. Bloomberg, Henry N. Cobb, Richard Serra, Renzo Piano, Amanda Burden, Massimo and Lella Vignelli, Hugh Hardy, Richard Meier, Ada Louise Huxtable, Robert A.M.
 Stern, Kenneth Frampton, Tod Williams and Billie Tsien, and Robert Venturi and Denise Scott Brown.